-Nearly a week after Hurricane Matthew, with the death toll rising above 1,000, conditions in Haiti remain extremely alarming.
+Nearly a month after Hurricane Matthew, conditions in Haiti remain extremely alarming.
 2.1 million people have been affected and almost 13% of the country’s population still needs immediate assistance.

 “We are working to supply immediate aid to survivors who have lost everything.
 Casualty numbers are high,” said Hélène Robin, head of Handicap International’s emergency programs.
 “Our teams in the field have two priorities: to provide them with immediate and appropriate care to make sure they do not die from their injuries or develop permanent disabilities, and to supply people affected with the equipment they need to build a shelter and prepare food.”